 Opinions vary so much.
-I suggest you look at the reviews section of this web site to read what the popular press are saying!
+We suggest you look at the reviews section of this web site to read what the popular press are saying!

-08: Are theatres open 7 days a week and on Bank Holidays?
+08: Are theatres open seven days a week and on Bank Holidays?

-Nearly all London theatres are closed on Sundays, with most open Monday - Saturdays.
+There are several London theatres which are open on Sundays, however most open Monday - Saturdays.
 Generally, theatres remain open as usual during Christmas, New Year and UK bank holidays.
 However, they all close on Christmas Day itself!
 Most theatres will have an earlier start time on Christmas Eve and many have extra matinee performances over the festive period.

 09: In my country we tip theatre ushers.
 Do you tip theatre ushers in London, if so how much?